Describe The Region Enclosed By The Circle In Polar Coordinates

 0 ≤ r ≤ a and θ₁ ≤ θ ≤ θ₂, where θ₂ - θ₁ = φ.

 A segment of a circle is the region bounded by a chord and an arc.
-Describing a segment directly in polar coordinates requires careful consideration of the chord's equation, which can become cumbersome.
+So describing a segment directly in polar coordinates requires careful consideration of the chord's equation, which can become cumbersome.
 It's often more convenient to calculate the area of the segment by subtracting the area of a triangle from the area of the sector.

 More Complex Regions: Annulus and Unions of Circles